Ealab-collab/reactive-json/README.md

 With *reactive-json*, build your apps and forms frontend, embed them into your websites, and make them interactive with your backend.

+> **🤖 AI Guide**: If you're using an AI assistant (like Cursor, ChatGPT, Claude, etc.) to work with reactive-json, start by reading [`README_LLM.md`](./README_LLM.md) - it contains comprehensive patterns, examples, and best practices specifically designed for AI-assisted development.

 ## How to use *reactive-json*

 Reactive-json must be included as an npm dependency in your React project.
 There are two main ways to use it: